Part-time farmer

 Winning shows or selling expensive breeding stock or club lambs

 may define success for some producers.
-For the performance-minded
+For performance-minded

 seedstock producers, having the ram that ranks the highest in